Thoughts On Economics

 Some may argue that the point of giving gifts around Christmas time is to show thoughtfulness towards the recipient’s desires and interests.
 Our culture has been programmed to think that giving cash does not accomplish that.
 One possible reason is that if two people gave each other the same amount of cash as gifts for each other during Christmas time, then the cash exchanges aren’t really “gifts” because they cancel each other out.
 While this is understandable, giving gifts for the sake of giving gifts is not good because consumerist culture, endless economic growth, and humanity’s consumption of resources cannot last forever.
 Perhaps an ideal culture would present giving cash as a new meme for helping humanity end its dangerously increasing economic and consumption growth.

-3. The Efficiency Of Markets
+3. The Efficiency of Markets

 4. The Efficiency of Government